Golf: A Beginner’s Guide To Teeing Off

 Picking Out Appropriate Clothing

 While there isn't a strict dress code for recreational golfers, it's important to dress appropriately for the course.
 Opt for comfortable clothing that allows you to move freely and doesn't restrict your swing.
-Collared shirts and golf or shorts are often preferred, but check with the specific course you'll be playing at for any dress code requirements.
+Collared shirts and golf or are often preferred, but check with the specific course you'll be playing at for any dress code requirements.

 Additionally, it's always a good idea to bring a lightweight outer layer such as a windbreaker or sweater, as weather conditions can change throughout a round.
 Lastly, don't forget to wear a hat or apply sunscreen to protect yourself from the sun's rays during those long rounds.